By Assunta Ng

 Yang seized the moment

 I first saw Yang’s face on the national news.
-What, an Asian face among more than 10 Democratic presidential candidates?
+What, a Chinese face among more than 10 Democratic presidential candidates?
 Did I see it correctly?
 It was just a two-second shot.

 Soon, many from our community learned that there’s an Asian running for the highest office in the land, and yet no one remembered his name or knew who he was.
 At the small, private meeting before his public appearances, Yang, an entrepreneur for high-tech startups, showed his wit and charm — it worked like magic.